Cray-HPE/docs-csm/operations/network/customer_accessible_networks/can_to_chn/network/chn_enable.md

       id = "x3000c0s4b0n0"
       ```

-      **Note** Errors or failed CFS personalization runs may be fixed via the following process as CFS will be re-run.
-Likely though, it's better to take a few minutes to troubleshoot the current issue.
+      **Note** Errors or failed CFS personalization runs may be fixed via the following process, because CFS will be re-run.
+However, it is better to take time now to troubleshoot the current issue.

-4. (`ncn#`) Extract the CFS configuration.
+1. (`ncn#`) Extract the CFS configuration.

    ```bash
    cray cfs configurations describe ncn-personalization --format json | jq 'del(.lastUpdated) | del(.name)' > ncn-personalization.json
    ```

    The resulting output file should look similar to this.
-Installed products, versions, and commit hashes will vary. **Note** This is an example and should not be pasted directly into your working configuration.
+Installed products, versions, and commit hashes will vary. **Note** This is an example and should not be used directly as-is.

    ```json
    {